-1. Open the trunk and gently pull back the trunk liner behind the taillamp

-2. Remove the two plastic wing nuts from the taillamp housing.
+- 1. Open the trunk and gently pull back the trunk liner behind the tail lamp. - 2.
+Remove the two plastic wing nuts from the tail lamp housing.

-3. Grasp the taillamp housing and pull it firmly outward while pushing gently on the studs from inside to disengage the housing from the vehicle.
+3. Grasp the tail lamp and pull firmly outward pushing on the studs from inside to disengage the lamp housing.